ISC-Lab/T4Train/readme_assets/iOS-README.md

 ## Troubleshooting

-Further questions can be directed at foo@bar.edu.
+Further questions can be directed at _oalejel@umich.edu